valeryjaspers/design-workshop/connect-2022/answers/exercise-3.md

 }
 ```

-**Note:** Because `.global-header` is a child element of `.global-header-inner-container`, we could use a nifty trick called nested CSS to save us from re-writing the same CSS elements:
+**Note:** Because `.global-header` is a child element of `.global-header-inner-container`, we could use a nifty trick called nested CSS to combine the two previous code blocks and save us from re-writing the same CSS elements:

 ```css
 .global-header-outer-container .global-header-inner-container {